Free-energy perturbation

-Free-energy perturbation (FEP) is a method based on statistical mechanics that is used in computational chemistry for computing free-energy differences from molecular dynamics or Metropolis Monte Carlo simulations.
+Free-energy perturbation (FEP) is an alchemical method based on statistical mechanics that is used in computational chemistry for computing free-energy differences from molecular dynamics or Metropolis Monte Carlo simulations.
+It is widely used to compute the free energy difference between two states, state A and state B.

 The FEP method was introduced by Robert W. Zwanzig in 1954.
 According to the free-energy perturbation method, the free-energy difference for going from state A to state B is obtained from the following equation, known as the Zwanzig equation: